matthewrsilver/lisTELOS/README.txt

   [ 3.
 NOTES ON TIMING ]

+  When using the model, express timing-related parameters in seconds.

+  But read on...

-  An odd choice early in implementation led to the representation of time in hundreds of milliseconds, rather than seconds.
-This doesn't impact the performance of the model -- or the accuracy with which it can resolve time -- it just means that a different time unit is used when passing times as arguments, or when dealing with simulation results.
+  A choice early in implementation led to the representation of simulation time in hundreds of milliseconds, rather than seconds.
+This doesn't impact the performance of the model -- or the accuracy with which it can resolve time -- it just means that a different time unit is used when performing simulations.

-  So whenever entering times (cue onset times, cue offset times, simulation duration, stimulation times, etc.), the values are entered in hundreds of
-  milliseconds:

-     If you want a cue to appear at t = 1 second, the cue onset time is 10.
-     A simulation that lasts three seconds has a duration of 30.
-     If a cue is present for 500 milliseconds, the cue duration is 5.

-  You'll see this reflected in the functions used to run key simulations below.
-  This can and hopefully will be fixed in the future.
-But for now, it seems best to keep the model as is was when the paper was written.
+  In simulations included in this package (see below) all time-related inputs to the model are expressed in seconds.
+Any new simulations should also express time in seconds.
+The first steps taken by the simulateTrial function convert times to the simulation units, and the last lines convert all times back to seconds.
+In addition, all text printed to the matlab console during simulations are expressed in seconds.

+  All this is to say: from the user's perspective, the model deals with time in seconds.
+Any modification to the model itself should be done with care, and with full knowledge of the shift in units.

   [ 4.
 KEY SIMULATIONS ]